Tickets and Events

 Our productions have an impact on the environment across their lifecycle, from their creation and performance to the transportation and storage of sets and costumes.
 We are committed to:

-• Establishing a framework for reducing the environmental impact of our productions in partnership with the wider cultural sector, such as the Theatres Trust Green Book Initiative.
+• Establishing a framework for reducing the environmental impact of our productions in partnership with the wider cultural sector.

 • Promoting efficient use of materials and exploring more sustainable and ethical options to implement.

-• Minimising our use of resources including our consumption of energy, water and raw materials by working closely with our suppliers, designers and staff to ensure these reductions are prioritised and embedded.
+• Minimising our use of resources including energy, water and raw materials by working closely with our suppliers, designers and staff.

 • Avoiding unnecessary use of hazardous materials and taking responsible steps to prevent pollution.